emberjs/guides/source/cookbook/index.md

 Welcome to the Ember.js Cookbook!
 The Cookbook provides answers and solutions to common Ember questions and problems.
-Anyone is welcome to <a href="/guides/cookbook/contributing">contribute</a>.
+Anyone is welcome to [contribute](./contributing/).

 Here are all of the available recipes: